movementkitchen/website/src/pages/movement-coaching/index.md

 In the early stages of coaching, you will learn tools to relieve pain so you can handle flare-ups.
 As we progress, we will work on preventing the pain before it happens.

-Following each one-to-one session, we will create an action plan with exercises that you can practise until your next session.
+Each week, we will create an action plan with exercises that you can practise until your next session.
 As you meet your milestones, we can progress further, step by step to your goal.

 The exercises are performed with focus and precision – working out smarter, not necessarily harder.
 A lot of our work focuses on the nervous system and motor control.
 You will learn how to isolate and control small movements, building towards more complex and more physically demanding movements as you get stronger.

-It is crucial that you do your exercises for at least 10 min daily.
-If you don't yet exercise regularly, it’s the easiest if you tie the new practice to an existing habit, e.g. straight before or right after brushing your teeth or do them as a first or last thing in the day.

-It is very important to keep consistency of daily practice during the whole 3/6 months of coaching, so you can meet your weekly milestones and progress towards your goal.
+It is important to keep consistency of practice during the whole period of coaching, so you can meet your weekly milestones and progress towards the goal.